-(3) Limited Evaluations and Service Plans for Short-Term Placements.
-When the application or referral for foster care or residential placement indicates that such placement will be limited to six weeks or less, and adoption is not the goal for the child, the licensee may complete a limited evaluation and service plan appropriate for the short-term placement in place of the evaluation and service plan required by 102 CMR

-5.06 and 5.07(1).

-(4) Service Plans Available.

-(a) The licensee shall explain all service plans, updates and reviews to the child, the foster parents, adoptive parents, residential program staff, to the agency having custody or guardianship of the child, and to the child's parents.

-(b) The licensee shall provide a copy of all service plans, updates and reviews to the birth parents.
-Summaries of all service plans shall be available to the child's foster parents, adoptive parents and residential program upon request.

-(5) Updated Service Plan.
-Within six weeks of family foster home or residential placement, the social worker responsible for the child shall review the appropriateness of the child's placement.
-The social worker shall update the child's individual service plan if necessary.

-(6) Consultation With Appropriate Persons.
-All service plan reviews and updates shall be completed by the child's social worker following consultation with the worker's supervisor, the child, the foster parents, residential program staff, and/or any other professionals as appropriate.
+4. Consultation With Appropriate Persons.
+All service plan reviews and updates shall be completed by the child's social worker following consultation with the worker's supervisor, the child, the child's parents, the foster parents, residential program staff, and any other family and professionals as appropriate.

-(7) Periodic Review of Service Plan.
+5. Periodic Review of Service Plan.

-(a) Periodically and at least every six months from the date of placement, until family reunification or adoption finalization, the licensee shall review the service plan for each child.
-The review shall include an assessment of the child's and his birth and adoptive family's progress and needs; a review of the services being provided to the child birth family, and adoptive family; a reconsideration of the child's legal status with the goal of establishing a permanent plan for the child and an examination of alternatives to any temporary placement.
+a.
+Periodically and at least every six months from the date of placement, until family reunification or termination of parental rights, the licensee shall review the service plan for each child.
+The review shall include an assessment of the child's and his family's progress and needs; a review of the services being provided to the child, including but not limited to medical and dental services provided; services to the child's family; a reconsideration of the child's legal status with the goal of establishing a permanent plan for the child and an examination of alternatives to any temporary placement.
 The service plan shall be revised if necessary.

-(b) If after six months of foster care or residential care (or earlier if the licensee deems it to be appropriate), the licensee determines that the child's family has not been interested and involved in maintaining a relationship with their child, or in assuming parental responsibility, the licensee shall consider adoption as an alternative to foster care and shall make a decision whether to petition for termination of parental rights under Massachusetts General Laws.
+b.
+If after six months of foster care or residential care (or earlier if the licensee deems it to be appropriate), the licensee determines that the child's family has not been interested and involved in maintaining a relationship with their child, or in assuming parental responsibility, or has not made sufficient progress toward the goals in the family service plan, the licensee shall consider adoption as an alternative to foster care and shall make a decision whether to petition for termination of parental rights under Massachusetts General Laws.
 The licensee shall file such a petition, or document the reasons why that course was not chosen in the child's record.
 Such a consideration of adoption as an alternative to foster care shall take place at least every six months thereafter.

+c.
+The required reconsideration of the child's legal status and consideration of adoption as an alternative to foster care and any subsequent petitions may be completed by the licensed placement agency having legal custody of the child, in accordance with the provisions of the interagency agreement specified at 606 CMR 5.06(2)(f).